treizd/treizd/README.md

 # BIO
 My name is Egor.
 I am a russian python developer.
-Check out my projects.

 # Contacts
-Feel free to contact me if you have any questions or collaboration ideas.
+Feel free to reach out if you have any questions or collaboration ideas.
 - Telegram - @coder_kiddo
 - Discord - devmalware